D0T-B0X/RotatingCube/README.md

 ## Parameters

-You can tweak certain parameters in the program to change how the cube or the camera behaves:
+In `RotatingCube/src/main.cpp` you can tweak certain parameters in the program to change how the cube or the camera behaves:

 - SCR_WIDTH: Width of the screen
 - SCR_HEIGHT: Height of the screen